 SSCC sets itself apart from other conferences by creating a program that features in-depth presentations and workshops.
 Sessions are 50 and 80-minutes in length allowing for dialogue and shared learning.
 Proposals are also accepted for poster presentations.

 The 80-minute interactive sessions will allow facilitators and attendees to dig deeper into a particular topic area using active and participatory learning strategies.
-New for 2014, our presentation sessions will be 50-minutes in length allowing more time for questions and contributions by attendees.
+50-minute presentation sessions allow more time for questions and contributions by attendees.

-We welcomes presentation proposals linked to the 2014 conference tracks:
+We welcome presentation proposals linked to the 2016 conference tracks:

 1. Measuring Our Impact

 As sustainability change agents in post-secondary institutions, we are often faced with questions related to measuring change, the effectiveness of our initiatives, and ROI.
 As leaders, it is important for us to both know the questions we are seeking to answer, and to have a solid grasp of methods used to measure, track and report progress.
 By moving beyond strictly subjective, anecdotal evidence and client satisfaction, we strengthen our credibility and value by focusing on measuring impact, and using results to focus our efforts and improve our programs.
 Proposals will explore how institutions define key metrics, how they collect, process, analyze, and interpret data, and how they use the results in decision-making.
 Topics may include, but are not limited to: defining measures, performance metrics, behavior change evidence, cost reduction/avoidance, business cases, life-cycle analysis, social change, policy change, efficiencies, and assessing returns on investment (e.g., utilities, resources, staff hours, etc.).